 Stardust Power is a U.S.-based development stage battery grade lithium manufacturer designed to foster clean energy independence for America.
-The Company is in the process of creating capacity to manufacture battery grade lithium products, primarily for the EV market, by developing a large scale lithium refinery in the United States.
-Stardust Power seeks to become a sustainable, cost-effective supplier of battery grade lithium products, by its innovative approach in the development of a large central refinery optimized for multiple inputs of lithium brine inputs (the "Facility") in Oklahoma.
+The Company is in the process of creating capacity to manufacture battery grade lithium products, primarily for the EV market, by developing a large-scale lithium refinery in the United States.
+Stardust Power seeks to become a sustainable, cost-effective supplier of battery grade lithium products, by its innovative approach in the development of our Facility in Oklahoma.